TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Evaluation

 \subsection{Results on Continuous Space}

-The strawman method, designed for direction perturbation, can be combined with the same distance perturbation in \oursd to ensure LDP for continuous space $\mathcal{S}\subset \mathbb{R}^2$.
-We will still refer to this extended method as the strawman method and compare it with \ours in continuous space.
-Additionally, we will examine the effects of different piecewise-based mechanisms and evaluate the performance of \ours in circular areas.
+The strawman method---our extension of $k$-RR for direction perturb\-ation---can be combined with the distance perturbation mechanism in \oursd to ensure LDP in continuous spaces $\mathcal{S} \subset \mathbb{R}^2$.
+For simplicity, we continue to refer to this extended approach as the strawman method, and compare it with \ours in continuous space.
+We also include the planar Laplace mechanism~\cite{DBLP:conf/ccs/AndresBCP13} $+$ clipping (truncation) as a baseline.
+This baseline perturbs each location by adding noise drawn from a 2D planar Laplace distribution, and then truncates the output to the location space $\mathcal{S}$ if it falls outside.\footnote{ Appendix~\ref{appendix:2d_laplace} provides more details on the planar Laplace mechanism + clipping. }